unit73e/haskell_exercises/ch1_answers.md

 ## 14

-Specify the first elements and the interpreter will figure out the sequence:
+Specify the first two elements and the interpreter will figure out the remaining elements of the sequence:

 ```haskell
 Prelude> [1.0, 1.25..2.0]